Getting started withOpen Educational Resources

 The big picture

 Presentations of Open Educational Resources (oer) can be quite technical.
-This is because they have to consider upon many different dimensions – including legal, technological and didactical ones.
+This is because they have to cover many aspects of the subject matter – including legal, technological and didactical ones.
 However, the idea behind oer is easy to understand if we know the two main motivations of their proponents:

 UNESCO definition